I'm a provider

-The Neuromonics® Tinnitus Treatment is one of many Tinnitus Maskers that has been cleared for marketing as a tinnitus masker through the U.S. Food and Drug Administration’s (FDA) 510(k) process and is “intended to provide relief from the disturbance of tinnitus, while using the system, and with regular use (over several months) may provide relief to the patient whilst not using the system.”
+The Neuromonics® Tinnitus Treatment is one of many Tinnitus Maskers that has been cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process.
+It is “...intended to provide relief from the disturbance of tinnitus, while using the system, and with regular use (over several months) may provide relief to the patient whilst not using the system.”

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.